core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{fig-non-combined}} shows a CoAP client and a CoAP server running EDHOC as Initiator and Responder, respectively.
 That is, the client sends a POST request to a reserved EDHOC resource at the server, by default at the Uri-Path "/.well-known/edhoc".
 The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
 The Content-Format of the request may be set to application/cid-edhoc+cbor-seq.

-This triggers the EDHOC exchange at the server, which replies with a 2.04 (Changed) response.
+This triggers the EDHOC execution at the server, which replies with a 2.04 (Changed) response.
 The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the server encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
 The Content-Format of the response may be set to application/edhoc+cbor-seq.

 Finally, the client sends a POST request to the same EDHOC resource used earlier to send EDHOC message_1.
 The request payload consists of the EDHOC connection identifier C_R encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}, concatenated with EDHOC message_3.
 The Content-Format of the request may be set to application/cid-edhoc+cbor-seq.